SnorreFagerland/virushistory/README.md

 **ADMINS: NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS**

+(That does not mean you should be careless around unverified content.
+Always use a VM if you want to research these files).

 The period from mid-1980'ies until the end of the century was an incredibly important period in cybersecurity.